streamlit/docs/content/deploy/snowflake/_index.md

     />
 </TileContainer>

-There are three ways to host Streamlit apps in Snowflake.
+There are three ways to host Streamlit apps in Snowflake:

 <InlineCalloutContainer>
     <InlineCallout